 1/2 teaspoon vanilla extract

-Preheat your oven to 250° and lightly spray a large baking sheet (with sides) with vegetable spray and put it in the oven while it preheats.
+Preheat your oven to 250° and lightly spray a large baking sheet (with sides) with vegetable spray and put it in the oven while it preheats (see note below).

 In a medium size sauce pan, bring the brown sugar, corn syrup, molasses, butter and salt to a simmer.
-Cook (and stir) until this mixture reaches 250° on a candy thermometer (it only takes about 4 or 5 minutes).
+Cook (and stir) until this mixture reaches 250° on a candy thermometer (it only takes about 3 or 4 minutes).
 Just make sure you stir it the whole time.

-While the mixture is simmering, pop the bag of popcorn in the microwave then spread it out on the prepared (warm) baking sheet and put it back in the oven to stay warm.
-(Tip: remove any un-popped popcorn "duds").
+While the mixture is simmering, pop the bag of popcorn in the microwave then spread it out on the prepared (warm) baking sheet and put it back in the oven to stay warm (add nuts at this stage if you are going to use them).
+(Tip: make sure to remove any un-popped popcorn "duds"). (see note below)

 When the caramel mixture reaches 250°, remove it from the heat and stir in the baking soda and vanilla.
 Stir until very well mixed (it will turn the mixture a lighter tan color and get foamy which is what you want..... takes about 20 seconds).

 Pour over the warm popped corn and gently stir to coat.
 Bake coated popcorn in the 250° oven for one hour, stirring every 15 minutes.

 After it has baked one hour, turn it out onto some waxed paper and let it cool (it cools VERY fast).
 When completely cool, break apart any large pieces.
 Make sure you store these completed crackerjacks in air tight container (I use Ziplocks).